wp-plugins/getresponse-form/readme.txt

 = Can I put GetResponse forms on any post or page? = Yes, use the GetResponse forms shortcode, [getresponse_form id="%postId%"] on your pages and posts.

+= What information do I need to hook the form up to my GetResponse account? = You need the GetResponse campaign token.

 == Screenshots ==